Jeffzfeng/land-reg-eth/README.md

 >	};

 3. Ensure that an Ethereum test environment is running on the background
-    - `truffle Develop` creates an appropriate environment
+    - `truffle develop` creates an appropriate environment
     - testRPC also works

 4. `truffle migrate`